KilledByAPixel/LittleJS/README.md

 ## About LittleJS

-LittleJS is a small but powerful game engine with many features and no depenencies.
+LittleJS is a small but powerful game engine with many features and no dependencies.

 ### ✨ Graphics